The Best Fall and Winter Music Festivals of 2018 - Mandatory

 Electric Daisy Carnival Orlando

-The migrating Electric Daisy Carnival (EDC) has taken its carnal carnival show on the road, this time to Central Florida for a tw0-day EDM extravaganza led by rave faves Kaskade, Alison Wonderland, Bassnectar, to name a few.
+The migrating Electric Daisy Carnival (EDC) has taken its carnal carnival show on the road, this time to Central Florida for a two-day EDM extravaganza led by rave faves Kaskade, Alison Wonderland, Bassnectar, to name a few.

 Where: Orlando, FL